Železný Brod: Transport

-Železný Brod lies on a railway line connecting Pardubice and Liberec.
+Železný Brod lies on the railway line Pardubice–Liberec.

 Sights

-The Neorenaissance town hall was built in 1890.
+The Neo-Renaissance town hall was built in 1890.
 The Town Theatre and the Town Gallery of Vlastimil Rada are both located within the town hall building.
 The town's coat-of-arms is displayed on the ground floor.

 A timbered house called Běliště is the location of the ethnographic exposition of the Town Museum, focusing on the history of Železný Brod and its close surroundings.

 Klemencovsko is a former burgher timbered house from 1792 located on the town square.
 Since 1936, the house served as a part of the savings bank building.
 Today the house serves as a part of the town museum and holds an exposition of the Železný Brod glass-making, and the gallery of Stanislav Libenský and Jaroslava Brychtová.

 The Trávníky district is situated at the confluence of the Jizera and Žernovka.
 It is remarkable for a set of folk architecture monuments, formed by old Neoclassical and timbered houses from the 18th and 19th centuries.
 Among the most valuable houses are the Empire houses called Grosovsko and Knopovsko.
 The Church of Saint James the Great in Trávníky was built at the end of the 17th century, the wooden belfry next to the church dates from 1761.
 There is also the Mini-museum of glass nativity scenes.

 The Church of the Holy Trinity in Bzí is a Baroque rural church.
 It was built in 1692–1697 and replaced an older wooden building.